horiiiiii0329/newspaper_for_you-_v2/README.md

+#Currently moving to other repo due to making a lot of change

 # NewsPaper for You - SNS like news compare app

 News app based on multiple real world news resources created with